xarta/anxious-annie/MonoSerialConsole/ReadMe.md

 I believe that where I'd got up to was implementing INotifyPropertyChanged and the way I had some core structure going on.

-Not all the classes are staying.
+Not all the classes are staying (in folder serial objects) ... and I decided not to use EnhancedSerialPort.cs written by someone else.

 I wanted to use reflection for loading appropriate DLLS for x86 vs Arm (Raspberry Pi).